Walk #793: Brockenhurst to Romsey

 This makes a total distance of 24.0 miles, with 773 feet of ascent and 784 feet of descent.

 There are regular train services running between Romsey and Brockenhurst, with a change required at Southampton Central station.
+See the National Rail Enquiries website for more details.

 Please note that I take no responsibility for anything that may happen when following these directions.
 If you intend to follow this route, then please use the relevant maps and check the route out before you go out.
 As always when walking, use common sense and you should be fine.